pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

         ...
     ```

-3. After resuming sync of the TiDB cluster, execute the following command to confirm sync status of the TiDB cluster. `${pod_name}` represents the name of tidb-controller-manager Pod, `${namespace}` represents the namespace of TiDB Operator.
+3. To confirm the sync status of a TiDB cluster, execute the following command. `${pod_name}` represents the name of the tidb-controller-manager Pod, and `${namespace}` represents the namespace of TiDB Operator.

     {{< copyable "shell-regular" >}}